The-Academic-Observatory/coki-language/README.md

 * bq: https://cloud.google.com/bigquery/docs/bq-command-line-tool

 ## 2. Loading Data into BigQuery
-We have already run these scripts and uploaded the data to Zenodo, see the [COKI Language Dataset](https://doi.org/10.5281/zenodo.6636624).
-The following are instructions for downloading and loading this data into BigQuery for analysis.
+The following are instructions for manually downloading and loading this data into BigQuery for analysis.

 ### 2.1.
 Setup
 Install zenodo-get, which is used to fetch the URLs for the Zenodo archive: